-The Company engages in the design, development, manufacture, marketing, sale and support of PLCs (programmable logic controllers) (hereinafter: "PLCs").PLCs are computer-based electronic products (hardware and software) used for command and control of machines performing automated actions, such as production systems and other automated installations in various areas.
-The Company, directly and through a wholly-owned subsidiary and second tier subsidiary, also provides design, development, marketing, construction and maintenance services within the framework of projects for mechanized systems for autonomous parking facilities and for the automation, computerization and integration of computerized logistics systems, mainly automated warehouses and mechanized distribution centers.
+In the segment products the Company engages in the design, development, manufacture, marketing, sale and support of PLCs (programmable logic controllers) (hereinafter: "PLCs").PLCs are computer-based electronic products (hardware and software) used for command and control of machines performing automated actions, such as production systems and other automated installations in various areas.
+In the area of automatic solutions, the Company engaged until March 12 2019, also provides design, development, marketing, construction and maintenance services within the framework of projects for mechanized systems for autonomous parking facilities and for the automation, computerization and integration of computerized logistics systems, mainly automated warehouses and mechanized distribution centers and at all the establishment of new systems and / or upgrading existing systems and maintenance services for these systems based on framework arrangements or on call ("the activity of automated solutions").